 St. Mark’s Campanile (Campanile di San Marco)

 St. Mark’s Campanile is the bell tower of St. Mark’s Basilica and the tallest building in Venice.
 You can use the elevator to go up and admire the views of the city from the height of 99 meters.
-It’s best to buy the tickets online and avoid the line.
+It’s best to buy the tickets on the official website.

 Caffè Florian

 The oldest coffee house in continuous operation in Italy and second oldest in the world was bound to capture my attention.
-I love visiting restaurants with history, even if it means paying a little extra for the ambience.
-So I thought, what’s the worst that can happen?
+I love visiting restaurants with history even if it means paying a little extra.
+So I thought what’s the worst that can happen?
 Let’s try out caffè Florian!

-Here’s a little break-down: a shot of espresso is 7 euros, cappuccino is 12 euros, on top of that one has to pay 6 euro per person as live music cover.
-So even if you go for the cheapest option — a shot of espresso — the bill for two will be 26 EUR.
+Here’s a little break-down: a shot of espresso is 7 euros, cappuccino is 12 euros, on top of that one has to pay 7 euro per person as live music cover (not applicable if you sit inside).
+So even if you go for the cheapest option — a shot of espresso — the bill for two will be 14 EUR (if you stay inside) or 28 (if you stay at the square).

-I think it makes sense to walk through the cafe and admire the beautiful decorations.
+I think it makes sense to walk through the cafe and admire the jaw-dropping interior.
 Whether or not to have a coffee is up to you.
-I went to a local pasticceria where a cup of cappuccino was 1.6 euro.
+I went to a local pasticceria where a cup of cappuccino was under 2 euros.

 By this point you will have spent about 4-5 hours exploring the attractions at San Marco Square and probably feel hungry.
 As promised, this itinerary for three days in Venice is full of incredible food stops.
-During my research for the best places to eat in Venice, I came across this wonderful blog by a true Venetian, which was incredibly helpful in creating my itinerary.
-This is how I learned about Birreria Forst, a tiny cafe barely 5 minutes walk from Doge’s Palace.
+During my research I came across this wonderful blog by a true Venetian.
+This is how I learned about Birreria Forst, a tiny cafe barely 5 minutes walk from the Doge’s Palace.

-If you follow Google Maps from Doge’s Palace to Birreria Forst and walk by the waterfront, you are bound to cross Ponte della Paglia bridge from where you’ll be able to see the Bridge of Sighs.
-At Birreria Forst, get yourself a true Venetian snack — tramezzino.
+If you follow Google Maps from the Doge’s Palace to Birreria Forst and walk by the waterfront, you are bound to cross Ponte della Paglia bridge from where you’ll be able to see the Bridge of Sighs.
+At Birreria Forst, get yourself a classic Venetian snack — tramezzino.
 Tramezzino is a triangular sandwich usually prepared with white bread with crust cut off.
-Inside, you’ll get all kinds of fillings: from cold cuts to veggies to fish.
+It comes with all kinds of fillings: from cold cuts to veggies to fish.

 Birreria Forst serves tramezzino with a twist.
 It’s made with brown bread and is larger in size.
-I’ve tried tramezzino with beef and mustard and one with tuna salad.
-Both were delicious and cost only 3.5 euro.
+I’ve tried tramezzino with beef and mustard and one with tuna salad which were delicious, not to mention more than affordable.

 Birreria Forst — Calle de le Rasse, 4540